Automated Fixed-Point Conversion

-During the Convert to Fixed Point step of the fixed-point conversion process, you can view a list of functions in your project in the left pane.
+You can view a list of functions in your project on the Navigation pane.
 This list also includes function specializations and class methods.
-When you select a function from the list, the MATLAB code for that function or class method is displayed in the code window and the variables that they use are displayed on the Variables tab.
+When you select a function from the list, the MATLAB code for that function or class method is displayed in the Fixed-Point Conversion tool code window.

 After conversion, the left pane also displays a list of output